Linden Depot Museum

 Come observe how real steam locomotives work!

-This is the last Junction depot left in Indiana.
-It was built in 1908 and served the Nickel Plate Railroad, which ran east and west from Toledo, OH to St. Louis, MO, and the Monon Railroad (the old CI&L Railroad) which ran north and south from Chicago, IL to Louisville, KY.
-The Depot closed in the early 1970s, and re-opened as a Museum in April, 1993.
+The Linden Depot is the last surviving junction depot in Indiana.
+It was built in 1908 to serve the Nickel Plate Railroad which ran east and west from Toledo, OH to St. Louis, MO, and the Monon Railroad (formerly the CI&L Railroad) which ran north and south from Chicago, IL to Louisville, KY.
+The Depot closed in 1973, and re-opened as a Museum on April 13, 1993.

-In this original building are housed many items of railroad memorabilia pertinent to the Nickel Plate and Monon Railroads as well as some from other railroads.
-In addition there are model train layouts in O-gauge, HO-gauge and N-gauge.
+In this original building, which has been restored to its original colors, are housed many items of railroad memorabilia pertinent to the Nickel Plate and Monon Railroads as well as some from other railroads.
+There is a Museum Store and an antique ride-on train for children aged six and under!